Not just a new name for a project status meeting!

 • Expectations on attendance.
 “At all costs” or “Attendance is expected, occasional absences are tolerated.”

 • Positioning of team members vs. others.
-It can help reinforce the focus of the meeting if team members are positioned together, with all other attendees on the periphery.
+For in person Stand-Ups, it can help reinforce the focus of the meeting if team members are positioned together, with all other attendees on the periphery.

 • Interactions during the meeting.
 If a presenter has been unclear on some point, you may want to provide a limited opportunity for clarification questions.
 Or, is your daily stand-up meeting just a 'present-only' meeting with no opportunities for questions?

 • Action item recording.
-Some teams assume that individual team members record and act on their own actions that emerge from the daily stand-up meeting while others have a designated individual assigned to record action items and track their completion.
+Some teams assume that individual team members record and act on their own actions that emerge from the daily stand-up meeting, others have a designated individual assigned to record action items and track their completion, and many record their meetings and delegate action item recording to an artificial intelligence capability.
+Avoid having a separate "action items" list; rather, use your project board of items to record any relevant decisions or actions, maintaining the project board as this single source of truth.

-• Each team members presents only those obstacles for which assistance is needed.
+• Each developer presents only those obstacles for which assistance is needed.

-• Each team members presents all notable obstacles, including those that they can resolve.
+• Each developer presents all notable obstacles, including those that they can resolve.
 Consider sharing this information if it is likely that others would have suggestions that would be helpful.

 4. Ensuring an efficient, effective daily stand-up meeting